Recording Studio Refresh

 Production desk and tape machine.
 Legend has it that this tape machine once belonged to Sly and the Family Stone.

-Pairing vintage gear with a midcentury modern Eames office chair.
+Pairing vintage gear with a midcentury modern office chair, tied together by rich browns, warm pinks, and natural finishes.

 Drumset